-For in vitro Diagnostic Use For Export Only For Professional Use
+For Research Use Only For Professional Use

 INTENDED USE: This is an indirect fluorescent antibody test for the qualitative and semi-quantitative detection of antiendomysial autoantibodies in human serum.
 This test system is to be used as an aid in the detection of antibodies associated with celiac disease and dermatitis herpetiformis.